wbamberg/web-security-docs/authentication/passwords.md

 https://example.org/verify?<random-token>
 ```

-The server then sends an email to the address the user gave, which asks the user to click a link to this URL.
+The server then sends an email to the address the user gave.
+The email asks the user to click a link to the verification URL.
 The page can then extract that token and use it to find the user's record in the database.
 It can then mark the email address as verified.

 ### Sign in

 To sign in, the user enters their username and password using an HTML `<form>` element dedicated to sign-in.
 The form should follow the practices described in [Form design](#form-design).

-When the user submits the form, the website front end should sent the username and password to the server, using an HTTP `POST` request.
+When the user submits the form, the website front end sends the username and password to the server, using an HTTP `POST` request.
 Again, this must take place over TLS, to prevent attackers from intercepting the password in transit.
 See [Sending passwords](#sending-passwords).

 When the server receives the `POST` request, the server: